speakeasy-api/openapi-directory/SDKs/smart-me.com/v1/go/README.md

 ### CustomDevice

 * `CustomDeviceGet` - Gets all Custom Devices
+* `CustomDevicePostForm` - Creates or updates a Custom Device or updates it's values.
+* `CustomDevicePostJSON` - Creates or updates a Custom Device or updates it's values.
+* `CustomDevicePostRaw` - Creates or updates a Custom Device or updates it's values.
 * `GetAPICustomDeviceID` - Gets a Custom Device by it's ID

 ### DeviceBySerial